On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients

 \section{Conclusion}

-In this paper we have provided two integral formulae to compute the finite number of IA solutions in tightly feasible problems, including multi-beam ($d_k > 1$) networks.
-The first one can be applied to arbitrary $K$-user channels, whereas the second one solves the symmetric square case.
+In this paper we have provided two integral formulae to compute the finite number of IA solutions in MIMO interference channels, including multi-beam ($d_k > 1$) systems.
+The first one can be applied to arbitrary $K$-user interference channels, whereas the second one solves the symmetric square case.
 Both integrals can be estimated by means of Monte Carlo methods.
-For single-beam networks, it is possible to obtain the exact number of solution resorting to more classic results on algebraic geometry.
+We have also specialized our results to single-beam networks, leading to a combinatorial counting procedure that allows to obtain the exact number of solutions and interesting connections with well-known graph counting problems.

 \appendices